 Age 10+:

-- TypingBIRDS — WPM tracking, Ghost Racing, Daily Challenge
+- TypingBIRDS — WPM tracking, Ghost Racing, Daily Challenge, Code mode

 - NitroType — multiplayer car racing based on typing speed

-- Monkeytype — clean, minimal, good for tracking progress
+- Monkeytype — clean and minimal, good for tracking progress over time

 - Age 6–8: 5–10 minutes, 3x per week